Transforming how scientists apply for licences in the UK - Alpha and beta phases

 • licences were issued as encrypted PDFs that some people couldn’t open

-• the design wasn’t intuitive - users had a steep learning curve to understand how to perform simple tasks
+• unintuitive for new users, with a steep learning curve to understand how to perform simple tasks

 “This system is the last place I’d look for licensing information” Scientist